 If you're not sure of all the details for a project, you can use placeholder text, such as "TBD" for resources, start dates, end dates, and so on.
 For more information, see Top-down planning.

 You can save lots of time creating a project by using a past project as a template.
 See Creating a new project from another project or template.

 Instead of dropping you into a blank project, Project 2013 presents a one-stop center for starting your project.
 You can use customer templates or a built-in guide to get you started in four easy steps.

 Wrap task or resource names so they flow on a second line.
 See Wrapping text by changing row height.

 Build and customize the timeline view to visualize schedule details and communicate with stakeholders.
 See Video: Create a timeline.

 Use zoom controls on the status bar to quickly change the timeline perspective of your project schedules.

-To view feature availability across Office 365 plans, standalone options, and on-premise solutions, see Project Online Service Description.
+To view feature availability across plans, standalone options, and on-premises solutions, see Project Online service description.